I used to be able to identify each of the [[The Inner Seasons|4 phases (Inner Seasons)]] of my menstrual cycle.

 Which then dropped into anxiety and an overwhelming fear which made me want to run and hide from the world I was supposed to be changing just one minute ago.
 Honestly, it was over and over and round and round for days.

 The thing is, I can cope with these feelings as they arrive through each season of my cycle (which they do).
 But when they come at me all at once, I feel...crushed.
 Lost.
 Confused.
 Raw.
 Vulnerable.

 After trying to explain to my husband what I was experiencing last week (after he took the brunt of my meltdown), he said it sounded like 'climate change'.
 Like I was experiencing all the seasons in one day (like it does here in the UK).
 And he was spot on.

 That's how it feels.
 And funnily enough, in the book Wise Power, the authors have written the same thing about perimenopause...

 I have learned to cope with my vulnerabilities as they arise in each of my phases.
-I can predict them and I know what I need to support myself.
-After all, each phase has different vulnerabilities, and so different needs.
+I can predict them, and I know what I need to support myself.
+After all, each phase has different vulnerabilities and different needs.